willfarrell/aws-wishlist/README.md

 - [x] For Upload Signed URLs, allow only one file to complete.
 Additional attempts before expiry should be rejected.
 Now possible with `If-None-Match`

 ## RDS
+- [ ] Allow DB subnet groups to be created with ipv6 only subnets (throws InternalFailure: UnknownError)
 - [ ] AWS PostgreSQL ODBC (https://github.com/aws/aws-pgsql-odbc/)
   - [ ] Have it included in the nodejs lambda runtime
   - [ ] Document a sample of how to use with nodejs